MARKETProtocol/docs/source/includes/_tutorials-order.md

 ```

-After collateral funds have been deposited, a user is able to create a valid order for trading.
+After collateral has been deposited, a user is able to create a valid order for trading.
 This order is signed
 by the user in order to ensure its origin.
-Market.js provides several methods for validation of the order
+Market.js provides several methods for validation of orders
-that can be used in order for proper pruning of order books by exchanges.
+that can be used for proper pruning of order books by exchanges.

 ## Filling an Order